 Replacement Mobile/Manufactured Housing Units (MHU) requiring elevation above the standard installation height of three feet will be replaced with a modular housing unit elevated at the two feet above the BFE elevation height or local jurisdiction height requirement, whichever is higher, unless the MHU is on leased land, in which case relocation of the MHU outside of the floodplain will be required.
 Exceptions include if the MHU is located within a floodplain and requires to be elevated more than three (3) feet, then the applicant may be eligible for a stick-built home (see section 6.4).

+Elevation Certificates

+The program will follow HUD guidance to ensure all structures, as defined in 44 CFR 59.1, designed principally for residential use and located in the 1% annual (or 100-year) floodplain, that receive assistance for new construction, repair of substantial damage, or substantial improvement, as defined at 24 CFR 55.2(b) (10), will be elevated with the lowest floor, including the basement, at least two (2) feet above the BFE.
+The program will order elevation certificates for construction projects where necessary to comply with HUD’s guidance.

 Award Determination